turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/3-stake-fungible-token.md

 In this tutorial we'll learn about how staking works on NEAR.
 We'll see how the STAKE token unlocks value.
 We'll then apply what we learned from the [fungible token][3] tutorial and implement the fungible token core NEP-141 standard in my favorite programming language, Rust.
-We will take it step by step and divide it up into 3 phases - design, coding, and last but most important is testing.
+We will take it step by step and divide it up into 3 phases - design, coding, and last but not least, testing.
 Finally, we'll take the STAKE contract for a test drive and give you a chance to earn some NEAR.
 There's a lot to cover, so let's get started ...

 ## NEAR Staking 101